 People with IBD are victims of the mind-body connection on a regular basis.
 We have all made plans we were excited about and then had to cancel due to the anxiety of being more than five steps from our own bathroom.
 As the outing approaches, thoughts start to run on repeat.
 “What if there’s traffic and I need to have diarrhea?
 What if I can’t find parking and I need to have diarrhea?
 What if I can’t find the bathroom and I need to have diarrhea?
 What if there is a line at the bathroom and I need to have diarrhea?
 If I eat, will I have diarrhea?
 What will I say when people ask me why I’m not eating or why I keep running to the bathroom?”
 Then before you know it, you’re running to the bathroom in real life and cancelling your plans.
 That’s the power of the mind-body connection.

 What we think, we feel.
 We should feel the full range of emotions.
 Some situations call for fear or anger or sadness.
 But when we get trapped in negative thought patterns, it takes a real physical toll.
 There’s a reason they say, “Depression hurts.”
 It really does, emotionally and physically.
 Our minds are incredibly powerful.
 We have to take care of them and clean them up.
 But before we can do that, we have to pay attention to our thoughts.
 See what we are really thinking about all day.
 Many people don’t even realize how negative their thinking is.
 Mindfulness is an amazing tool to help us see into the state of our minds.

 If you’re trapped in negative thought patterns and would like help breaking the cycle, schedule your complimentary consultation and let’s talk about how life coaching can change your life.

-If you struggle with IBD and would like support, head over to my IBD page and see what programs and networking events I have coming up.
+If you struggle with IBD and would like support, head over to my IBD page and find some support.
 You don’t have to walk the path alone.